 - Show how you would add password protection to your document.

-Practical Tips to Help You Prepare for and Pass Your MS Word Test
+Practical Tips to Help You Prepare for and Pass Your Microsoft Word Test in 2023

 If you are concerned about how to pass your Microsoft Word Test, here are some handy practical tips that may help you prepare: